vallesa/Flight-delays/README.md

 The R file attached is the R markdown that I used to present my project.
-The CSV attached files where I got the data from.
-The  file with the flights information was bigger than 25MB, so I couldn't attach it to GitHub.
+The CSV attached files have the data that I used to perform the analysis.
+The  main file with all the flights information was bigger than 25MB, so I couldn't attach it to GitHub.
 However,  You can have access to all files in the following link:https://www.kaggle.com/usdot/flight-delays